 Here is the list of 20 endemic animal species found only in the Northeastern part of India.
 Northeast India is the hub of plant and animal species.
-Some of the species so rare that they only found in this part of the world.
-In this list, we have included from fishes to amphibians to reptiles to mammals.
+Some of the endemic species are now enlisted as rare and endangered animals.
+In this list, we have included birds, insects, fishes, amphibians, reptiles, and mammals.

 (Trachypithecus pileatus brahma)